-- Red skin covered with greasy-looking white or yellowish scales
+- Inflamed skin covered with scales or crusted patches

-Scalp psoriasis and seborrheic dermatitis of the scalp share some similar treatments, including medicated shampoos and topical corticosteroid or antifungal solutions.
+Scalp psoriasis and seborrheic dermatitis of the scalp share some similar treatments, including medicated shampoos and corticosteroid lotions.
 Scalp psoriasis is often persistent and more difficult to treat than is seborrheic dermatitis of the scalp.
-Additional treatments, such as phototherapy, may be required to bring psoriasis under better control.
+Other treatments, such as light therapy, may be needed to help control psoriasis.

 - Kelly AP, et al. Psoriasis.
 In: Taylor and Kelly's Dermatology for Skin of Color.
 2nd ed.
 McGraw Hill; 2016. https://accessmedicine.mhmedical.com.
 Accessed Sept.
 13, 2021.